UrbanInstitute/syntheval/README.md

 ## Installation

-You can install the development version of syntheval by cloning this respository and building the package in RStudio.
+You can install the development version of syntheval by cloning this repository and building the package in RStudio.

 ## Utility Metrics